meta-soul/MetaSpore/demo/movielens/online/README.md

 ## 4. Launch recommend online service
 You could run online service entry point (MovielensRecommendApplication.java) and test it now.
-For example: `curl http://localhost:8080/user/10` to get recommended movies for user with id 10.
+For example: `curl http://localhost:8080/user/10` to get recommended movies for user whose userId is equal to 10.